• Home

 Ingredients

-Here’s what goes into this slow cooker pot roast.
-These measurements serve about 4–6 people depending on how you portion the meat.
+This is what is included in the slow cooker pot roast.
+The following measurements will serve approximately 4-6 people, of course, depending on how you decided to portion the meat.

 Ingredient Notes and Substitutions

-A bone-in chuck roast will add even more flavor if you can find one — just adjust the cook time slightly upward and note that a 3 lb bone-in roast has less actual meat than a 3 lb boneless one.
+Chuck roast: Do not substitute with a lean cut.
+Chuck is what makes this work.
+If you can find one, a bone-in chuck roast will add even more flavor — just remember to adjust the cook time slightly upward and keep in mind that a 3 lb bone-in roast has less actual meat than a 3 lb boneless one.

-Garlic powder: Fresh minced garlic can be used (2–3 cloves), but garlic powder distributes more evenly through the liquid and gives a consistent flavor throughout the dish.
+Garlic powder: Fresh minced garlic is fine (2–3 cloves), but garlic powder disperses more evenly in the liquid so it provides a more uniform flavor throughout the dish.

 How to Make Slow Cooker Pot Roast